MicrosoftDocs/win32/desktop-src/DirectShow/ismartrenderengine-setgroupcompressor.md

 ---
-Description: Specifies a compression filter to use when rendering the specified group. ms.assetid: ba717cac-c5a8-4821-a5f0-dd9d5fe4834e
+description: Specifies a compression filter to use when rendering the specified group. ms.assetid: ba717cac-c5a8-4821-a5f0-dd9d5fe4834e
 title: ISmartRenderEngine::SetGroupCompressor method (Qedit.h)
 ms.topic: reference